zheinz/TICS/finalSystem/README.txt

 HOW TO RUN:
-	To perform the experiments shown in the paper (NOTE: Comments explaining program functionality were added after experimentation thus line numbers produced now will not be the same as the line numbers shown in the paper but will still point to the correct lines): cd into each directory individually and execute performExp.sh which will ouput the results of the 5 executions to expResults.txt which were then averaged to produce the results in the report.
+	To perform the experiments shown in the paper: cd into each directory individually and execute performExp.sh which will ouput the results of the 5 executions to expResults.txt which were then averaged to produce the results in the report.
 		For instance to execute the Declerations experiment: